ropenscilabs/annual-report-help/README.md

 # ~Help Wanted~

 # Thank you!
 Warm thanks to everyone who asked questions, and contributed ideas and solutions.
 This was a successful community experiment 😊 thanks to @czeildi @sharlagelfand @mpadge @pachamaltese @patperu @elinw.
+We will acknowledge people whose code we use in our reports.

 ### Original request